Seo Yu-gu: Collection

 Notwithstanding the practical nature of the books, the author was not affluent enough to publish the huge volumes at his own expenses without any subsidy from the government.
 At that time, few bureaucrats could acknowledge the practical value of his works.

 So there remain only three copies: original at Seoul National University Gyujanggak Library, one copy at Korea University Library.
 Another copy maintained by Seo family clan is preserved at the Osaka City Library.

 Translation and publishing

 Only a part of the works have been translated into Korean and published step by step in a series because of financial constraints.
 Their first introductory book Imwon Gyeongjeji was published in June 2012 by Sower Publishing Co.

-This project for translation and publication of Imwon Gyeongjeji has been staged by the Imwon Gyeongje Institute founded by Jeong Myung-hyun and his fellow researchers in March 2008.
+This project for the translation and publication of Imwon Gyeongjeji has been staged by the Imwon Gyeongje Institute founded by Jeong Myung-hyun and his fellow researchers in March 2008.

-Though all the participants take a great pride in making a brilliant ancestor's works public, the speed of work is very slow because most of participants are part-timers.
-For example, in 2015, they hosted an experimental event in association with Pungseok Cultural Foundation.
-Their purpose was to prove that Pungseok was a great chef by actually making several dishes as illustrated in Imwon Gyeongjeji.
+The speed of work on this project is very slow because most of its participants are part-timers.
+In 2015, they hosted an experimental event in association with Pungseok Cultural Foundation.
+Their purpose was to prove that Seo was a great chef by actually making several dishes as illustrated in Imwon Gyeongjeji.